theopn/i3-sway-tips/README.md

 `swaylock -f` runs swaylock in daemonized mode, which is preferred method to prevent it being triggered multiple times.

+## Flatpak Issues

+Not being able to open links in some Flatpak apps (running under XWayland) in Sway:

+1. Make sure you have `xdg-desktop-portal` and `xdg-desktop-portal-gtk` installed and running with `systemctl --user start xdg-desktop-portal xdg-desktop-portal-gtk`
+2. Check the logs with `systemctl --user status xdg-desktop-portal`
+3. If you have `Error: no DISPLAY environment variable specified`, this is because `xdg-desktop-portal` service did not inherit the `DISPLAY` variable, which is necessary to launch Firefox
+4. Check the list of `systemctl` environment variables with `systemctl --user show-environment`
+5. Export the variable with `dbus-update-activation-environment --systemd DISPLAY`
+6. Restart the `xdg-desktop-portal` with `systemctl --user restart xdg-desktop-portal`

 ## Keyboard: Getting Keycodes

 ### i3